-Explicit Relative Performance Evaluation and Managerial Decision-Making: Evidence from Firm Performance and Investments
+Explicit Relative Performance Evaluation and Managerial Decision-Making: Evidence from Firm Performance and Risk-taking Behavior

-This study examines the effect of relative performance evaluation (RPE) on firm performance and risk-taking in investments.
-Agency theory suggests that RPE use in executive compensation plans improves risk sharing and strengthens incentive alignment when firm performance is affected by common shocks.
-However, RPE in practice may not be effective in addressing agency costs when selected peers do not share common risk with the RPE firm.
-I find that RPE firms are associated with higher firm performance than non-RPE firms only when they choose peers with high common risk.
-My results also suggest that these RPE firms are associated with more risk-taking in investments.
-Finally, I document some evidence that RPE firms had less investment volatility than non-RPE firms during the Great Recession when the RPE peers captured high common risk.
-Together, my study provides evidence that RPE is associated with better risk sharing and stronger incentive alignment when RPE is effective in removing common risk for performance evaluation, consistent with agency theory.
+This study examines the effect of relative performance evaluation (RPE) on firm performance and risk-taking behavior.
+Agency theory suggests that RPE use in executive compensation plans improves risk sharing and strengthens incentive alignment when firm performance is exposed to common shocks.
+I find that among firms with high common risk exposure, RPE firms are associated with higher firm performance than non-RPE firms.
+However, among firms with low common risk exposure, I find no evidence of a difference in performance between RPE and non-RPE firms.
+My results also suggest that RPE firms are associated with greater more firm risk and lower likelihood of underinvesting, but only when exposed to high common risk.
+Finally, I document evidence that, conditional on high common risk exposure, RPE firms that choose peers with more common risk are associated with higher firm performance and higher risk-taking behavior compared to non-RPE firms.
+Together, my study provides evidence that RPE is associated with better risk sharing and stronger incentive alignment when (1) RPE firms are exposed to high common risk, and (2) RPE peers are effective in removing common risk for performance evaluation, consistent with agency theory.

 Keywords: Relative performance evaluation, executive compensation, agency costs, peer groups